-- Explain the use of CAD/CAM in mold manufacturing. - Create 3D model and analyze the model. - Analyze the benefits of CAD/CAM in design and manufacturing.
+- List out and explain the basic structures of a computer required for cad / cam operations. - Apply and use geometric commands for preparing models. - Explain and evaluate the use of cad/cam in mold manufacturing - Create 3D model and analyze the model. - Correlate and able to analyze the computer aided production planning techniques in cad/cam - Analyze the benefits of CAD/CAM in design and manufacturing.